makersacademy/bowling-challenge/notes.md

 - If total for frame is 10 frameStatus = spare
 - Otherwise totalScore is pushes into Frame array
 - frameScore and totalScore are returned to user
-- Creently have 2 bowl methods handling the scoring of each bowl.
+- Currently have 2 bowl methods handling the scoring of each bowl.
 - Thinking add a frame method which handles the directing.
 I.e If bowl1 != 'strike' bowl 2 else change prevFrame status to 1xstrike.